 This course covers basic mathematical concepts that are essential in computer science, and then uses them to teach the theory of formal languages and machine models of languages.
 The notion of computability will be introduced in order to discuss undecidable problems.
 The topics covered include: regular, context-free and context-sensitive languages, finite state automata, Turing machines, decidability, and computational complexity.
 Offered in alternate years.

 Requisite: None, although analytical aptitude is essential.
 Spring semester.
-Professor L. McGeoch.2016-17: Offered in Spring 2017
+Professor L. McGeoch.2017-18: Not offered

 The topic changes from year to year.
 The topic for fall 2012 is "Combinatorial Optimization Algorithms."
 We will examine algorithms for a range of optimization problems, including linear programming, matching, computation of network flows, and integer programming.
 Many of the algorithms are both surprising and efficient.
 Topics will include the simplex algorithm, duality, primal-dual algorithms, and cutting-plane algorithms.